lelutin/puppet-fail2ban/README.md

  * RHEL 6 and 7
  * CentOs 6 and 7

+Please note that a bug in puppet 3.x with regards to package dependencies will make it print warnings about missing dependencies.
+This issue was fixed in puppet 4.0.0.
+Unfortunately, since puppet 3.x is currently getting security patches only, there is no plan to backport the fix.

+For more details, see : https://tickets.puppetlabs.com/browse/PUP-3121

 ## Parameters to fail2ban class ##

 All of the values configured through the `fail2ban` class are used to configure